A topic from the subject of Physical Chemistry in Chemistry.

 Temperature

 As temperature increases, the average kinetic energy of molecules increases, leading to more effective collisions and a faster reaction rate.
+The relationship is often described by the Arrhenius equation.

 Surface Area

-Increasing the surface area of reactants increases the number of potential collision sites and the reaction rate.
+Increasing the surface area of solid reactants increases the number of potential collision sites and the reaction rate.

 Catalyst